ayabaghbagh/bootstrap/README.md

 ## Community

-Get updates on Bootstrap's development and chat with the project maintainers and community members.
+Get update on Bootstrap's development and chat with the project maintainers and community members.

 - Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog](https://blog.getbootstrap.com/).